Laving the Levant

 This continues our series on beer in the British Mandate of Palestine.
 It began with this post, a correspondent’s tour of Palestine Brewery Ltd. in 1944.

-A July 1937 story in the same newspaper tells us that James Younger, 2nd Viscount Leckie (1880-1946), had visited Palestine two years earlier.
-He decided to invest in a new brewery at Beit Vegan, now Bat Yam, on a plot 500 metres from the seafront.
+A July 1937 story in the same newspaper tells us that James Younger, 2nd Viscount Leckie (1880-1946), visited Palestine two years earlier.
+He decided to invest in a new brewery at Beit Vegan, now called Bat Yam, on a plot 500 metres from the seafront.

 While the story states that Lord Younger was a director of Cabeer, a letter to the editor clarified that he was not, but remained Chairman of George Younger in Alloa.
-The letter confirmed that George Younger was a shareholder in Cabeer.
+The letter confirmed still that George Younger was a shareholder in Cabeer.

-This initiative followed on a long history by George Younger’s, not to mention namesake William Younger, to export beer throughout the world and not least the Middle East.
-Some good background on this drive may be gleaned from Wilson & Gourvish’s The Dynamics of the International Brewing Industry Since 1800.
+This initiative followed on a long history by George Younger’s, not to mention the namesake William Younger, to export beer throughout the world and not least the Middle East.
+Some good background on this drive can be gleaned from Wilson & Gourvish’s The Dynamics of the International Brewing Industry Since 1800.
 See here.

-Per the July 1937 account, the manager of Cabeer Brewery was Mr. A. Würzburger, a “German Jew formerly owner of a large brewery in Heilbroun”, i.e., Heilbronn, Baden-Württemberg.
+Per the July 1937 account, the manager of Cabeer Brewery was Mr. A. Würzburger, a “German Jew who formerly owned a large brewery in “Heilbroun”, i.e., Heilbronn, Baden-Württemberg, Germany.

-A 1944 news item confirms Palestine Brewery “built” the brewery in Bat Yam, to help satisfy military demand.
+A 1944 news item confirms that Palestine Brewery “built” the brewery in Bat Yam, to help satisfy military demand.